-Research North Dakota court laws and rules.
-A Motion must include the legal authority that supports the Motion request.
-Any Motions to the court must refer to the laws, North Dakota Supreme Court case law, and court rules, or a combination of all three, upon which the Motion is filed.
-The Brief in Support of Motion is your explanation of how and why the law, case law, or court rule supports the request.
+A motion must include the legal authority that supports the motion request.
+Any motions to the court must refer to the laws, North Dakota Supreme Court case law, and court rules, or a combination of all three, upon which the motion is filed.
+The Brief in support of the motion explains how and why the law, case law, or court rule supports the request.